-I, Shah Disha Jolit, hereby confirm that all statements and undertakings specifically made or confirmed by me in this Red Herring Prospectus, about or in relation to myself as a Selling Shareholder and my portion of the Offered Shares, are true and correct.
+I, Shah Disha Jolit, hereby confirm that all statements and undertakings specifically made or confirmed by me in this Draft Red Herring Prospectus, about or in relation to myself as a Selling Shareholder and my portion of the Offered Shares, are true and correct.
+I, Shah Disha Jolit, assume no responsibility for any other statements, disclosures and undertakings made or confirmed by, about or relating to the Company, its business, the other Selling Shareholders or any other person(s) in this Draft Red Herring Prospectus.

-Name: Shah Disha Jolit (jointly held with Jolitbhai Jasvantlal Shah) Place: Surat Date: August 25, 2021
+Name: Shah Disha Jolit (jointly held with Jolitbhai Jasvantlal Shah)